makkus/freckles_website/pages/02.blog/how-to-manage-your-dotfiles-with-freckles/item.md

 lrwxrwxrwx 1 vagrant vagrant   40 Oct 24 09:58 .zile -> freckles/dotfiles-test-simple/zile/.zile
 ```

-As I've mentioned before, `freckelize` can actually do a bit more, and it can be configured much more fine-grained to install packages using other package-managers (git, conda, nix, ...).
+As I've mentioned before, `freckelize` can actually do a bit more, and it can be configured much more fine-grained, for example to install packages using other package-managers (git, conda, nix, ...).
 You can specify different package names for an application.
 You can also run a set of additional tasks that create folders, import gpg keys, or do whatever else you might need done.
 I'll write about all this in the [last post of this series](/blog/managing-my-dotfiles-with-freckles), using my own setup as an example.